NRCan/geo-deep-learning/geo-deep-learning/tools/losses/segmentation_losses.md

 7. `MCCLoss`: This is a Matthews Correlation Coefficient loss function.
 It can only be used in binary mode and does not take a "mode" argument.

-## Variable Names

-When implementing these loss functions in the `segmentation_segformer` script, you can use the following variable names:

-- `cross_entropy_loss`: Variable to store the cross-entropy loss value.
-- `dice_loss`: Variable to store the dice loss value.
-- `focal_loss`: Variable to store the focal loss value.
-- `lovasz_softmax_loss`: Variable to store the Lovász-Softmax loss value.

-Make sure to initialize these variables appropriately and update them during the training process.

-For more detailed information on each loss function and their implementation, please refer to the corresponding sections in this document.

 ## Usage in segmentation_segformer.py

 To use these loss functions in the `segmentation_segformer.py` script, you can import them as follows: